 The MWMO is in the process of developing comprehensive models for all of the subwatersheds within its boundaries.
-Using these models, the MWMO and its partners will be able to understand and predict the flow of stormwater runoff and the amount of pollution that is generated during storm events.
-These models will be used to help target stormwater mitigation projects in a way that maximizes their cost-efficiency and the amount of pollution and flooding they reduce.
+Using these models, the MWMO and its partners are able to predict flood risk to properties throughout the watershed, as well as the amount of pollution entering the Mississippi River following rainfall events.
+These models will be used to help identify the most effective locations in the watershed to implement both flood control and water quality improvement projects.

 For each subwatershed, two models are being developed.
-A hydrology and hydraulics (H&H) model is created to understand the volume and rate of stormwater flow during storm events.
-It also tells us how the infrastructure is predicted to perform during those events.
+A hydrology and hydraulics (H&H) model is created to understand the volume and rate of stormwater flow during rainfall events, as well as inform watershed planning related to mitigating flood risk.
 A water quality model is then developed to understand the amount and sources of pollution being generated and flowing through the storm sewer system to the Mississippi River.